samtheory/zero_setup_flutter/Docs/architecture/step-1-stack-review/README.md

 ### Selection Philosophy

-این Stack برای پروژه‌های زیر طراحی شده:
+This stack is designed for projects requiring:

 - ✅ Long-term Maintenance
 - ✅ Multi-Team Collaboration
 - ✅ Feature-Based Architecture
-- ✅ Debug / Observability نیازمند
+- ✅ Debug / Observability
 - ✅ CI/CD Friendly

-> ⚠️ **این Stack برای MVP سه‌روزه طراحی نشده!**
+> ⚠️ **This stack is NOT designed for 3-day MVPs!**

 ---